'Cooperation is not a sentiment – it is an economic necessity'

 Knowledge centre Aedes-Actiz: over 100 active care cooperatives in The Netherlands

 The Aedes-Actiz knowledge centre on housing and care in cooperation with Utrecht University has produced a survey that shows that currently 101 citizens' collectivities are actively dealing with issues of living, welfare, and health care.
 This seems to confirm the statements often made about a ‘boost’ of such collectivities.
-The survey done by the Aedes-Actiz Knowledge centre and Utrecht University revealed a remarkable increase of the number of citizens' collectivities on living, welfare and health care, as well as a remarkable variety within this collection of initiatives.
-The inventory mainly has been focused on Dutch initiatives, although some foreign initiatives have also been included.
-Click here for more info
+The survey done by the Aedes-Actiz Knowledge centre and Roel van Beest, Master student at Utrecht University revealed a remarkable increase of the number of citizens' collectivities on living, welfare and health care, as well as a remarkable variety within this collection of initiatives.
+The inventory mainly has been focused on Dutch initiatives, although some foreign initiatives have also been included. > Click here for the results > Click here for more info

 Research on ICAs presented to HRH King Willem-Alexander during his visit to the Royal Netherlands Academy of Arts and Sciences